 Designed to be both ergonomically and aesthetically pleasing, Arolla is perfectly balanced, with an surprising weight and substance.

-The latest edition to the Studio William forest, Balsa features unique and dynamic details, that compliment and enhance your dining experience.
+The latest addition to the Studio William forest, Balsa features unique and dynamic details, that complement and enhance your dining experience.

 The baobab is known as the tree of life with good reason.
 Mature trees are frequently hollow, providing a living space for numerous animals and humans alike.

 We take pride in creating forms that stimulate every sense.
 We research the experience of dining, we take time to understand perceptions, and we study human responses to our designs.
 We don’t simply design flatware, we design sensory forms.

 Based around simplicity and sophistication, the knives are designed to stand up on the table, without falling over, akin to the great Basswood.